 How much time can be requested for being out of the US when filing form I-131?

 A reentry permit for LPRs is valid for 2 years from when issued (no extensions available).
-A refugee travel document and advance parole travel document are each valid for 1 year.
-The advance parole travel document is able to be granted as a single entry or multiple entry document.
+A refugee travel document and an advance parole travel document are each valid for 1 year.
+The advance parole travel document is able to be granted as a single-entry or multiple-entry document.